sa-mm/getting-started-solution-template/README.md

 In case remote component do not provide active callbacks, you can integrate an active fetching logic in this project.
 For this purpose you must [define the remote API as Murano OpenApi Service](#add-the-3rd-party-api-as-murano-service).

-This can be done in 2 ways:
+Fetching device data can be done in 2 ways:

 ##### Lazy Loading

-Wait for the application(s) to fetch device data with the `<connector name>.getIdentityState()` operation.
+Wait for the application(s) to fetch device data when calling the Connector `getIdentityState()`, `getIdentity()` or `listIdentities()` operations.

-Enable & Customize in the [_c2c.murano2cloud_](./modules/c2c/murano2cloud.lua) module the `getIdentityState` function which will fetch the remote data.
+Those operations should be defined as function (and, if needed, customized) in the [_c2c.murano2cloud_ module](./modules/c2c/murano2cloud.lua).

-The **getIdentityState** operation must be defined in your 3rd party API service openAPI file. (./DummyCloudService.yaml).
+The related operation needs to be defined in the 3rd party API service openAPI file. (./DummyCloudService.yaml) for fetching remote device state.
+In this default product we only define a `getIdentityState` api to fetch device state one by one.

 ##### Regular Polling